 For those substituting tea for lunch

-Goodwood Park’s English Afternoon Tea buffet at L’Espresso has perhaps the most extensive and substantial array of offerings of any tea we’ve had in Singapore, with sandwiches, savouries and salads in addition to traditional tea faves like English scones, pastries and desserts.
+Goodwood Park’s English Afternoon Tea Buffet at L’Espresso has perhaps the most extensive and substantial array of offerings of any tea we’ve had in Singapore, with sandwiches, savouries and salads in addition to traditional tea faves like English scones, pastries and desserts.
 And oh by the way, did we mention the chocolate fountain?!
-Topped off with a glass of Laurent-Perrier Champagne and you’ve got yourself a pretty sweet afternoon, we think!
+Topped off with a glass of Taittinger Brut Reserve NV Champagne and you’ve got yourself a pretty sweet afternoon, we think!

-How Much: $48++/adult and $24++/child from Fridays – Sundays, eve of and on public holidays; $45++/adult and $22.50++/child from Mondays – Thursdays.
+How Much: $48++ per adult / $28.80++ per child from Fridays – Sundays, eve of and on public holidays; $45++ per adult / $27++ per child from Mondays – Thursdays.
 Price includes two servings of coffee and tea from a selection of premium coffee and TWG Tea.
-If guests fancy some tipple to perk up their afternoon, they can choose to have their high tea with a glass of Laurent-Perrier champagne at $72++ per adult from Fridays to Sundays, eve of and on public holidays, or $68++ per adult from Mondays to Thursdays, or top up with a bottle of the same champagne at an additional $125++ per bottle.
+If guests fancy some tipple to perk up their afternoon, they can choose to have their high tea with a glass of champagne at $72++ per adult from Fridays to Sundays, eve of and on public holidays, or $68++ per adult from Mondays to Thursdays, or top up with a bottle of the same champagne at an additional $125++ per bottle.

 When: Monday – Thursday, 2pm – 5:30pm; Friday – Thursday & Public Holidays, 12pm – 2:30pm (first seating) & 3pm – 5:30pm (second seating)